Achievable logoAchievable logo

 Joint WROS accounts

-Joint with rights of survivorship (WROS) accounts provide equal ownership rights to all owners.
-If one of the owners passes away, the remaining owners fully own the account.
-For example, assume John and Stacey own a joint WROS account together.
-If John passes away, Stacey now owns the entire account.
-As long as there’s a surviving owner, joint WROS accounts avoid probate.
+Joint with rights of survivorship (WROS) accounts give each owner equal ownership.
+If one owner dies, the surviving owner(s) automatically become the owner(s) of the entire account.
+For example, assume John and Stacey own a joint WROS account.
+If John dies, Stacey becomes the sole owner of the account.
+As long as at least one owner is still living, joint WROS accounts avoid probate.

-Joint WROS accounts may also contain a transfer on death (TOD) designation, which only applies if all account owners pass away.
-If that were to occur, the assets would become the property of the account beneficiaries.
+A joint WROS account may also include a transfer on death (TOD) designation.
+The TOD only applies if all account owners die.
+If that happens, the assets pass to the account beneficiaries.

 Joint TIC accounts